Brent Primus

-Brent Primus (born April 12, 1985) is an American mixed martial artist currently competing for Bellator MMA, where he is the former Bellator Lightweight World Champion.
-As of March 14, 2023, he is #4 in the Bellator Lightweight Rankings.
+Brent Primus (born April 12, 1985) is an American mixed martial artist currently competing for the PFL.

+He formerly competed for Bellator MMA, where he was a one-time Bellator Lightweight World Champion.

 Background

 Born and raised in Eugene, Oregon, Primus attended Sheldon High School, where he played soccer and helped the team tie South Eugene High School for the co-state title.
 He later began training in Brazilian jiu-jitsu, earning his black belt in only six years.

 Primus had a tumultuous childhood and teenage years, having never seen his real father outside of a prison, except for catching him on an episode of “Cops” once as a child.
 At the age of 13, he found himself homeless after being kicked out of the house by his step father.
 After this, he bounced around from home to home until he began selling pounds of weed to finance himself.
 At 15, Primus had his own house from these proceeds.
 At age 16, his home was raided by rival gangsters, with Primus held up at gunpoint.
 At 18, his home was raided by police and Primus was sent to jail.
 During this time, Primus was partying and finding himself in fights on a weekly basis, leading to one of Primus’ friends to sign him up for an amateur fight, which lead him onto his career in MMA.